 Economic freedom index have a positive effect on the environmental health index, but it has a negative effect on the ecosystem vitality index.
-It seems that the economic growth resulting from economic freedom leads to the improvement of the health status of the society and the increase of the environmental health index; On the other hand, economic growth in the initial stages requires more use of natural of resources resources: Over-harvesting destroys the environment and reduces the vitality ecosystem index.
+It seems that the economic growth resulting from economic freedom leads to the improvement of the health status of the society and the increase of the environmental health index; On the other hand, economic growth in the initial stages requires more use of natural resources; Over-harvesting of resources destroys the environment and reduces the vitality ecosystem index.